rodoherty1/bootstrap-my-linux-laptop/README.md

-# My Ansible scripts for rebuilding my personal laptop
+# My Ansible scripts for rebuilding my personal laptop# Allow members of group sudo to execute any command

 ## Instructions

 ### Add user to /etc/sudoers
 Launch `visudo`

     sudo visudo

 Add this line at the end of  the section that reads `# Allow members of group sudo to execute any command`

     <your_username>     ALL=(ALL) NOPASSWD:ALL

 ### Install ansible, git and others